 How is REACH Structured?

 REACH is a multi-year program where individuals with a passion for the job will work in technical roles to build their skill set and gain the experience in the field.
 Apprentices should expect to be in the apprenticeship for a minimum of one year and no longer than five years.
-The time each apprentice spends in this program will vary depending on their incoming skill set, experience, and progress through the program.
+The time each apprentice spends in this program will be based on their skills and performance in the role.
 As a REACH apprentice, you will:

 - Be a full-time employee with benefits and perks

 - Get 20% of your time allocated for your self development

 - Be part of a cohort that will meet frequently to share information and grow together